Sparse PCA: A New Scalable Estimator Based On Integer Programming: Statistical Properties

 \end{thm}

-In the special case when $\|u^*\|_0 \leq s$, the second term in the rhs of~\eqref{bound-rhs-thm1} is zero, and Theorem~\ref{reg_thm} shows that Problem~\eqref{reg_multi} delivers an estimate of $\beta^*$ with an error bound of $s^2\log(p/s)/n$.
+In the special case when $G^*$ follows a sparse spiked covariance model, that is $G^*\in\CG_{s,\theta},$ the second term in the rhs of~\eqref{bound-rhs-thm1} is zero, and Theorem~\ref{reg_thm} shows that Problem~\eqref{reg_multi} delivers an estimate of $\beta^*$ with an error bound of $s^2\log(p/s)/n$.
 In what follows, we show how to estimate $u^*$ i.e., the PC of interest, from the estimated regression coefficients $\{\hat{\beta}_{i,j}\}$.

 Let us define a matrix $B^*\in \R^{p\times p}$ such that